corda/corda-docs-portal/content/en/platform/corda/4.10/community/tutorial-cordapp.md

 # Run a sample CorDapp

 Get started with Corda by running a sample CorDapp.
-Learn how to download, deploy, launch, interact with, and test a CorDapp before you try modifying a [CorDapp template](../../../../tutorials/corda/4.10/community/template-tutorial/writing-a-cordapp-using-a-template.md), [building your own](../../../../tutorials/corda/4.10/community/build-basic-cordapp/basic-cordapp-intro.md), or using a [community CorDapp](https://www.corda.net/samples/).
+Learn how to download, deploy, launch, interact with, and test a CorDapp before you try modifying a [Java](https://github.com/corda/cordapp-template-java) or [Kotlin](https://github.com/corda/cordapp-template-kotlin) template, [building your own](../enterprise/get-started/tutorials/build-basic-cordapp/basic-cordapp-intro.md), or using a [community CorDapp](https://www.corda.net/samples/).

 The local Corda network in the sample includes one notary and two nodes, each representing a party in the network.
 A Corda node is an individual instance of Corda representing one party in a network.
 For more information on nodes, see the [node documentation](key-concepts-node.md).